What You Need To Know About Visiting Zakynthos Island, Greece

 The most comfortable way to get to Zakynthos by ferry is to jump on a Greek ferry boat departing from the port of Killini, located on the western coast of the Peloponnese.
 The trip does not take more than an hour, and it’s the easiest way to reach Zakynthos from mainland Greece.

-If you’re traveling from Kefalonia, another popular Greek Island in the Ionian, the trip lasts one hour and a half, with boats departing from the port of Pessada, with Schinari as your port of arrival.
+If you’re traveling from Kefalonia, another famous Greek Island in the Ionian, the trip lasts one hour and a half, with boats departing from the port of Pessada, with Schinari as your port of arrival.

 Both ferry itineraries run daily, at least twice a day, from May to the beginning of October.